9 Reasons Why You Should Never Buy Email Lists

 And if you're thinking about it, others already have as well, trust me.
 And everyone just keeps diminishing everyone else's deliverability.

-As a sales automation tool, Overloop doesn't require opt-in since that would defeat the whole point of cold emailing, but we highly recommend you don't use purchased lists.
+As a sales engagement tool, Overloop doesn't require opt-in since that would defeat the whole point of cold emailing, but we highly recommend you don't use purchased lists.
 At least, use our verification tool to make sure the addresses are valid to lower the risk of bounce back.

 3. Your Email Service Provider might sanction you

 If too many of your emails bounce back or get marked as spam, your ESP will know, and they won't be happy.